Courses Search Results

 Learn how to communicate your research to a wide audience through digital storytelling – a simple form of video.
 Ideal for anyone new to video-making or with limited experience, the course covers how to write a narrative, plan and create a video using images and simple animation.

-Target Audience: For Research Assistants, Research Associates and Research Fellows
+Target Audience: Academics/ Research Fellows

 SPIRAL - Engaging with Industrial Partners show